 Eigenvalue problems arise in many fields of mathematics, science and engineering and are important as they characterise system properties and yield key information of their state.
 Their uses and applications are diverse (a review is not provided here) but their computation can, in many instances, be prohibitively expensive.
-Even with today's computational resources, eigenvalue problems prove challenging as they quite often involve complex, coupled and multi-dimensional systems that require discretisations involving a large number of variables.
+Even with today's computational resources, eigenvalue problems prove challenging as they quite often involve complex, coupled and multidimensional systems that require discretisations involving a large number of variables.
 Much effort has therefore been placed in solving these type of problems, typically with the aid of computers, where algorithm design and efficient/accurate discretisation schemes have all played a central role.
-The use of reduced order models (ROM) [1, 2, 3] can potentially be of great benefit in solving eigenvalue problems, as they reduce the problem sizes by several order of magnitude with minimal loss of accuracy.
-In this article a new reduced order model is presented for eigenvalue problems, and whilst it is demonstrated through the solving of reactor physics (RP) applications, it is designed to be general in the sense that its re-application to other fields can follow a similar path.
-The method proposed is based on proper orthogonal decomposition (POD) technologies [4, 5] which are formed via the method of snapshots [6], and these have been adapted to specifically solve eigenvalue problems.
+The use of reduced-order models (ROMs) [1-3] can potentially be of great benefit in solving eigenvalue problems, as they reduce the problem sizes by several order of magnitude with minimal loss of accuracy.
+In this article, a new ROM is presented for eigenvalue problems, and whilst it is demonstrated through the solving of reactor physics (RP) applications, it is designed to be general in the sense that its re-application to other fields can follow a similar path.
+The method proposed is based on proper orthogonal decomposition (POD) technologies [4,5], which are formed via the method of snapshots [6], and these have been adapted to specifically solve eigenvalue problems.